 What Users Think About Zoho CRM

 Zoho CRM users like that it is user-friendly and easy to import your data to get set up.
 Reviewers also like how intuitive it is to configure the CRM to fit your sales process.
 One area where users express disappointment is the lack of feature updates.
-You can read more user reviews on our Zoho review page.

 Best Shopify CRM for Automated Email Marketing: Agile CRM